shawn111/wyrcan/README.md

 ### Automated

-In order to automate the ISO boot process, we need a way to persist the `cmdline`.
+In order to automate the ISO boot process, we need a way to persist `wyrcan.img` and `wyrcan.arg`.
 In order to do this, just add `wyrcan.efi=write` to the `cmdline`.
-Wyrcan will validate your configuration and then store your `cmdline` in an EFI variable.
-Once this is complete, Wyrcan will immediately reboot to show you the fully automated process.
+Wyrcan will validate your configuration and store it into EFI NVRAM.
+Once this is complete, Wyrcan will reboot to show you the fully automated process.

-Once the `cmdline` is written to an EFI variable, you no longer need to edit the `cmdline` manually.
+Once once the arguments are stored, you no longer need to edit the `cmdline` manually.
 Just let Wyrcan boot from the default option.
 Wyrcan will find your previously saved `cmdline` and boot it.
 Just leave the ISO connected to the device and Wyrcan will do the right thing every time you reboot.

 #### ⚠⚠⚠ WARNING ⚠⚠⚠